huijunchen9260/dmenufm/README.md

 ### Terminal

-`Terminal` to open terminal in currend working directory.
-Should define terminal by adding `export TERMINAL=<your terminal>` to the end of your `.bashrc` file (or any other system configuration file, like `.profile`, `zshrc`, etc).
+`Terminal` to open terminal in current working directory.
+To define terminal, add `export TERMINAL=<your terminal>` to the end of your `.bashrc` file (or any other system configuration file, like `.profile`, `zshrc`, etc).

 ### CD on Exit